-- To understand the dynamics of earth and its response, effect on earth structure and measures to mitigate the effects. - Students are able to develop the design ground motion for a site by suitable response analysis to analyse and design geotechnical structures.
-Students are able to prepare a hazard and risk map.
+• To understand the dynamics of earth and its response, effect on earth structure and measures to mitigate the effects.

-UNIT I ELEMENTS OF EARTHQUAKE SEISMOLOGY AND DYNAMICS
+UNIT I ELEMENTS OF EARTHQUAKE SEISMOLOGY

 Mechanism of Earthquakes - Causes of earthquake - Earthquake Fault sources - Elastic Rebound theory - Seismic wave in Earthquake shaking - Definition of earthquake terms - Locating an earthquake - Quantification of earthquakes.